Creating Value for Online Shoppers

 Research

-Primary and secondary research were conducted to discover online shoppers' most significant pain points and unmet needs.
-As the client had already established assumptions, our role was one of research into and validating these existing assumptions.
+Primary and secondary research were conducted to identify online shoppers’ most significant pain points and unmet needs.
+Since the client had already formed initial assumptions, our role focused on exploring and validating these assumptions through research.

 Market Research